Xujiayao/Discord-MC-Chat/README.md

 ## Features

-- [x] Minecraft <> Discord cross server chat
+- Minecraft <> Discord cross server chat
-- [x] Support Discord Webhook function
+- Support Discord Webhook function
-- [x] Support in-game Markdown parsing
+- Support in-game Markdown parsing
-- [x] Support using Discord default and server emoji in the game
+- Support using Discord default and server emoji in the game
-- [x] Support in-game mentions (@) Discord users
+- Support in-game mentions (@) Discord users
-- [x] Support multiple languages (Chinese / English)
+- Support multiple languages (Chinese / English)
-- [x] Support multi-server operation on the same Discord channel
+- Support multi-server operation on the same Discord channel
-- [x] Remotely execute server console commands through Discord
+- Remotely execute server console commands through Discord
-- [x] Query player leaderboards of a certain statistic information through Discord
+- Query player scoreboards of a certain statistic information through Discord
-- [x] Query server operating status through Discord
+- Query server operating status through Discord
-- [x] Notify when a player dies
+- Announce when a player dies
-- [x] Notify when a player join / leave the server
+- Announce when a player join / leave the server
-- [x] Notify when a player has reached a progress / achieved a goal / completed a challenge
+- Announce when a player reached a progress / achieved a goal / completed a challenge
-- [x] Customizable in-game message display format
+- Customizable in-game message display format
-- [x] Blacklist can be used to prohibit the processing of a player or user's message
+- Blacklist can be used to prohibit the processing of a player or user's message
-- [x] Admin list can be used to configure the user's authority to use certain commands
+- Admin list can be used to configure the user's authority to use certain commands
-- [x] Broadcast player command execution
+- Broadcast player command execution
-- [x] Support Hot Reloading of the configuration file
+- Support Hot Reloading of the configuration file
-- [x] Check for updates
+- Check for updates

 ## Contributors